-I am a wife, mother, foodie, and blogger who started this site to (hopefully) inspire others to cut out highly processed food.
+I am a wife, mother, foodie, blogger, and New York Times Bestselling author who started this site to (hopefully) inspire others to cut out highly processed food.
 Prior to my unexpected and “almost didn’t happen” blogging stint I absolutely loved both food and cooking, but never wrote anything a day in my life (other than thank you notes and term papers!).
 I actually worked for Bank of America mostly doing corporate event planning up until my older daughter was 4-years-old…so as you can see quite a contrast from food writing.
 I am glad I overcame my “lack of writing skills” concern though and went down this path anyway because as it turns out, combining a deep passion with determination and hard work can take you to some pretty unexpected and exciting places!

 Sometimes it feels like I don’t have much of a life outside of this blog (and the cooking that comes with it), but I do have other interests!
 They include traveling, gardening, sewing, craft projects with my girls, entertaining friends, throwing an occasional party, running or biking for exercise, and both decorating and organizing our home.
-Yep, I am your classic type-A busy body…even though I sometimes try I never actually sit still for very long!
+Yep, I am your classic type-A busybody…even though I sometimes try I never actually sit still for very long!

 To learn more about how this blog got started check out our “about” page.

-Jason Leake, My Husband
+Jason Leake, My Husband and Operations Manager

-Kiran Dodeja Smith, Sales Manager
+Kiran Dodeja Smith, Advertising Manager and Contributor

 Originally from Cleveland, Ohio, Kiran was a Junior in college when she realized that the accounting degree she was pursuing was not the field she wanted to work in for the rest of her life.
 So instead, she continued on and completed an MBA program with a focus in marketing.
 Upon graduation, she moved to Charlotte, NC with her (now) husband.
 After working for 3.5 years with a regional bridal publication, she started her own business, a regional magazine targeting parents.
 She successfully ran the publication for 8 years, during which she expanded her family to include four children.
 In November 2011, it was time for a change.